a-i-b/gst-java-integration/README.md

 # gst-java-integration
-Example of using AppSinc and AppSrc in Java
+Example of using gstreamer elements AppSinc and AppSrc in Java